-Though not all Mel Brook’s spoofs work (to put it mildly!), what is inherent is his genuine love for the subjects he is referencing; there is no way Young Frankenstein could be such a success without a startling attention to detail in recreating the look and plot of the original Universal classics.
+Though not all Mel Brook’s spoofs work (to put it mildly!), there is an inherent and genuine love for the subjects he is referencing; there is no way Young Frankenstein could be such a success without its startling attention to detail in recreating the look and plot of the original Universal classics.

 Coming off the back of the hugely successful Blazing Saddles, the idea was conceived by Brooks to make a new Frankenstein film based on the notion that there was one family member who wanted nothing to do with the history of reanimating dead people.
 With Wilder in tow, who himself was at the top of his game, both Peter Boyle (soon to appear in Taxi Driver) and well-known oddball British comedian Feldman, were cast as they both shared the same agent.